BetMGM bonus code: 20% deposit match or $1.5K insurance | Goal.com US

 Here’s how to claim the $1,500 first bet insurance:

-- Click here to head to BetMGM and use code GOALNEWS when signing up
+- Click here for the BetMGM Sportsbook and use code GOALNEWS when signing up

 - Read and understand all terms and conditions